U-M students' health service fee (paid as part of tuition) does not pay for services received outside UHS.

 Contact the medical facility to which you have been referred to learn how much the services will potentially cost.

 Plan for how you will you pay for these services.
 If you anticipate that payment will be a challenge, see Concerned about Costs or Privacy? and Resources for Financial Assistance and Medical Needs.

-Inform your clinician if you decide to delay services or not get services at all.
-Your clinician can help you understand potential consequences of not getting services and consider potential alternatives.
+Inform your health care provider if you're considering delaying or not getting services at all.
+They can help you understand potential consequences and alternatives.